Ian-McCleary/OdinProject/React/shop/README.md

 As usual, style your application so you can show it off!
 You have a host of options provided already.
 Lastly, it’s time to deploy it!
 Depending on what hosting solution you’re using, you may need some additional configuration so that your routing is handled correctly as a single page application (SPA).

-Netlify: You need to add a _redirects file to the public/ directory of your project.
-Copy the following to redirect all routes to the index page and let react-router-dom handle the rest.
-You can read more about this at the Netlify documentation on redirects.

-/* /index.html 200
-Vercel: You need to add a vercel.json file at the root of your project and copy the following configuration.
-Similar to Netlify, this redirects all routes to the index page and lets react-router-dom handle the rest.
-More information can be found here at the Vercel documentation for SPAs and Vite.

-{
-  "rewrites": [
-    {
-      "source": "/(.*)",
-      "destination": "/index.html"
-    }
-  ]
-}
-Cloudflare Pages: As of the time of writing, unlike Netlify and Vercel, no additional steps are required as the default behaviour will allow react-router-dom to correctly handle redirects for SPAs.
-You can learn more about this at the Cloudflare documentation on serving pages.

 ### `npm start`

 Runs the app in the development mode.\